aisingapore/TagUI/README.md

 click section_results
 download https://admin.typeform.com/form/2592751/analyze/csv to report.csv
 ```
-If you already know JavaScript coding and want to be more expressive, you can even code directly in the flow.
-If not, you will still enjoy features like custom repositories for your objects and keywords for reusability / readability, and a Chrome extension in the works which creates automation flows by learning from your actions.
+If you already know JavaScript coding and want to be more expressive, you can even use JavaScript code directly in the flow.
+If not, you will still enjoy features like custom repositories for your objects and keywords for reusability / readability, and a Chrome extension in the pipeline which generates automation flows by learning from your actions.

 # Set Up
 1. install CasperJS (navigation/testing for PhantomJS) - http://casperjs.org